Baraq23/go-api/README.md

-## Event Managemet API Project
+# Event Management API Project

-- this project entails build an API tho manage event creation and bookings by users.
-It uses Go with gin package and SQLite powered database with GORM for effective database communication.
+This project is a backend API designed to handle event creation and user bookings efficiently.
+Built using Go with the Gin web framework, it leverages SQLite as the database, with GORM as the ORM for smooth and reliable database interactions.
+The API provides a solid foundation for managing events, enabling features such as event listing, creation, and user reservations.

 ### API Documentation